 - Whisk the dry ingredients together.
 This includes all-purpose flour, ground cloves, ground ginger, cinnamon, and salt.

 - Mix the wet ingredients together.
 Start with vegetable oil and granulated sugar.
-Next, you will add in the full-flavored molasses and egg.
+Next, add the full-flavored molasses and egg.

 - Combine the dry and wet ingredients.
-Unless specified in the recipe, always add the dry ingredients to the wet.
+Unless the recipe specifies otherwise, always add the dry ingredients to the wet.
 Mix the cookie dough together until just combined.
 The cookie dough will be a thin to medium consistency.

 - Chill the dough.
-A minimum of 2 hours is best or until you can form the cookie dough balls.
-Make sure the mixing bowl is covered with plastic wrap.
+Chill for at least 2 hours, or until you can form the dough into balls.
+Cover the mixing bowl with plastic wrap.

 - Roll and Coat.
-Roll the molasses cookie dough into 1-inch balls, then roll in a small bowl of granulated sugar (or you can use pure can organic sugar).
+Roll the molasses cookie dough into 1-inch balls, then roll in a small bowl of granulated sugar.
 You only need about 1/2 cup to coat all 36 cookies this recipe yields.

 - Bake, then Cool.
 Bake for 8-10 minutes at 375ºF.
 Mine seem to bake perfectly right at the 8-minute mark.
-Your cookies should have a nice sparkling crinkle top with golden brown edges.
-Cookies should cool for 5 minutes on the baking sheet before you transfer them to the wire cooling rack.
+Your cookies should have a nice, sparkling crinkle top with golden-brown edges.
+Let the cookies cool for 5 minutes on the baking sheet before transferring them to the wire cooling rack.

 - Measuring sticky molasses.
-One thing that can be tricky sometimes is measuring sticky ingredients, so I suggest lightly spraying the inside of a measuring cup with some baking spray.
-This will help let the molasses slide out a lot easier when you’re pouring it into the mixer.
+Measuring sticky ingredients can be tricky, so I suggest lightly spraying the inside of a measuring cup with baking spray.
+This will help the molasses slide out more easily when you’re pouring it into the mixer.

 - Don’t skip chilling the dough.
 I recommend at least 2 hours of dough chilling or until you can easily form the dough into 1-inch balls.
 If they haven’t properly chilled, things can get pretty messy.